 - Who to call for more information

-Although our guests will be joining us for only brief periods of time, we offer a wide range of activities and encourage meaningful interaction with our staff.
+We offer a wide range of activities and encourage meaningful interaction with our staff.
 Depending on the time of day, your child might choose from games, story time, singing and dancing, movies, video games, arts and crafts, and free play.
 Some of these activities may include a small fee to help offset the cost of supplies, but as the parent, it will be up to you to decide prior to your departure whether or not you would like your child to participate in these extras.

 While our business has no direct religious affiliations, traditional holidays may be celebrated throughout the year.
 At the same time, we respect and facilitate the rights of any child in our care to observe the tenets of their own faith, consistent with state and federal laws; and will not punish or discourage the child for exercising these rights.